 Step 1.
 Layout & Set Elevations

 Once engineered plans are approved from the township and the site is ready for construction to begin we will layout the pool with the site project manager.
 If any adjustments need to be made that can happen easily prior to digging the pool.
-As a high-end pool builder, we do not cut any corners and build every pool realizing that it must serve the community for years to come.
+As a high-end pool builder, we do not cut any corners and build every pool realising that it must serve the community for years to come.

 Step 2.
 Strip Topsoil

 We strip all the topsoil and stockpile the dirt to be returned at the end of the job depending on site conditions.
 Many companies charge extra machine time and or require you to pay for additional topsoil.
-We dig our own pools, we do not use any subcontractors so we are able to spend the extra time to grade the job per plan without additional costs.
+We dig our own pools, we do not use any subcontractors so we are able to spend the extra time to grade the job per plan without additional costs

 Step 3.
 Excavate Pool & Pour Filter Pad